A Crack in the World

 In creating my images, I imagine peering through and stepping into the depth of the layers, into other dimensions via a “crack in the world.”
 In this world, the sentience of all living entities and our shared consciousness jumps out at me.
 Orbs pop, and streaks of light dance through the dimensions of land and sky.
 Perception shifts as the small becomes outsize and the distant alive.
 I liken the blur in the images to sub-atomic particles made visible, representing the possibilities in what is unimagined, often overlooked, underlying, and even undetected by our five human senses.

-Northern California has ended a five-year drought and approximately 50% of the trees in Mariposa have died in the past few years.
+Northern California has endured a five-year drought and approximately 50% of the trees in Mariposa have died in the past few years.
 Government scientists inform us that we will ultimately lose 90 percent of our mature trees.
 I have made impressions of the trees and other plant life throughout the seasons, starting when I first visited this land around the beginning of the drought.
 Thus the series that began as a fine art project has also become a documentary work.

 Scientists suggest the earth is on the precipice of a possible sixth extinction.
 I believe that a lack of empathy for the other – people, plants and animals – is in large part the cause of it.
 With global warming and catastrophe looming, we need to find solutions.
 My forays into this “crack in the world” make it apparent to me that we are connected in consciousness, that we are one.
 Since we know we are also biologically interdependent, empathy for each other is common sense and could be the imperative first step to saving the planet for human habitation.